WebKit/Documentation/README.md

 ## Import Documentation into Xcode

-Open `WebKit.doccarchive` and it will be automatically be imported into Xcode.
+Open `WebKit.doccarchive` and the documentation will be automatically imported into Xcode under the Imported Documention section.
-Running `make docc` will also launch Xcode and import the document.
+When running `make docc` the documentation will automatically be imported into Xcode.